SamHennessy/hlive/README.md

   - Would provide for smaller ids
   - Could make debugging hard

+- Add can take a `func() string` this would be kept in the tree and re-run on each render
+  - Could be expensive

 ## HHot

 A highly opinionated web framework that use hot reload and code generation.